yashlm/Contact-List-App/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Contact List Application

+This is an application to list, add, update and delete contacts made using ReactJS and Firebase Firestore.

+## To run this app locally:

+First install the npm package:

+### `npm install`

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`